-God made you
+God made your body

 God loves you

-Psalm 13:5 “But I have trusted in your steadfast love; my heart shall rejoice in your salvation.”
+“But I have trusted in your steadfast love; my heart shall rejoice in your salvation.”
+Psalm 13:5

-Psalm 32: 10 “Many are the sorrows of the wicked, but steadfast love surrounds the one who trusts in the LORD.”
+“Many are the sorrows of the wicked, but steadfast love surrounds the one who trusts in the LORD.”
+Psalm 32:10

-Psalm 52:8 “But I am like a green olive tree in the house of God.
+“But I am like a green olive tree in the house of God.
 I trust in the steadfast love of God forever and ever.”
+Psalm 52:8